onegcc/drie-php-starter-app/README.md

 A barebones PHP app, based on the [Laravel](https://laravel.com/) framework.

+## Monitoring branch

+We use this one for monitoring.
+If you delete it, tell people who get alerted from monitoring.

 ## Requirements

 1. [PHP](http://php.net/manual/en/install.php).
 Note on macOS PHP is installed out of the box but is some versions behind the current release.